BayLibre/POWERCI/docs/setup/notes.md

 # Initial Machine Setup #

-## preliminary packages installation ##
+## preliminary packages and services installation ##

-` sudo apt-get install vim gitk git-gui pandoc lynx terminator conmux`
+` sudo apt-get install vim gitk git-gui pandoc lynx terminator conmux minicom`

 some required packages like ser2net and tftp-hpa are part of the lava macro package.